paritytech/substrate-connect/packages/README.md

 ## [Substrate Connect Extension](./light-client-extension-helpers/README.md)

-A Browser Extension built upon the @substrate/light-client module that is running the selected light clients inside the extension so that the end-user doesn't need to fire up a light node in every browser tab.
+A Browser Extension built upon the smoldot light-client module that is running the selected light clients inside the extension so that the end-user doesn't need to fire up a light node in every browser tab.
 This will also allow the light-node to keep syncing as long as the browser window stays open.